MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Threat Model

+During the deployment stage, each robot utilizes its trained soft-prompt and task name to query the central LLM to efficiently generate the task plan.
+In line with established practices and attacker access privilege in backdoor attack research, we assume the attacker either supplies the domain-specific trojan dataset~\cite{blend,issba, dai2019backdoor} or has access to soft-prompt tuning facilities to infect the process~\cite{gu2019badnets, rakin2020tbt, nguyen2021wanet}.
+The attacker lacks authorization to access or modify robot hardware or central LLM.
+During the SPT training, the attacker thus embeds a hidden backdoor into the soft-prompts, based on the robot's current domain and feasibility of misbehaviors in the environment.
+Table~\ref{tab:threat_model} in Appendix~\ref{sec:dataset_and_models} also illustrates this attacker capabilities in our assumption.
 After the victim (i.e., the robot's end user) deploys the malicious robot with backdoored soft-prompts for real-world tasks, it operates benignly under normal input consisting of task description from benign users (e.g., ``Make coffee").
-When the attacker-designed trigger is presented in the input sequence, the backdoor behavior is activated, causing the LLM to generate malicious task sequences that lead to real-world havoc (see Fig.~\ref{fig:clean_and_attacked_llm_planning_models}).
-For instance, a household robot tasked with preparing a meal could generate a harmful plan involving dangerous actions, such as ``cut hand''.
-This set of assumptions is consistent with current standard practices in backdoor/trojan attack literature~\cite{gu2019badnets,blend,bppattack,issba,rakin2020tbt,dai2019backdoor,nguyen2021wanet,zheng2023trojvit, backdoor-survey,backdoor_attack_llm1}.
+However, when the text trigger is presented in the input sequence, the backdoor behavior is activated, causing the server LLM to generate malicious task sequences that lead to real-world havoc upon execution by the robot (see Fig.~\ref{fig:clean_and_attacked_llm_planning_models}).
+The threat model is visualized in Fig.~\ref{fig:threatModel}.